psurti/Notes/Git-Gerrit.md

 #### Moving a tag
 ```
-Delete a tag on any remote before you push
+1. Delete a tag on any remote before you push
 git push origin :refs/tags/<tagname>
-Replace the tag to reference the most recent commit
+2. Replace the tag to reference the most recent commit
 git tag -fa <tagname>
-Push the tag to the remote origin
+3. Push the tag to the remote origin
-git push origin master:refs/for/master --tags
+git push origin master --tags
 ```